gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

 ### Homework Exercises:

 * Everyone should do exercises 1--2 in Chapter 2 of Railsback & Grimm.
 This consists of reading and working through tutorials, so there is nothing to turn in.

-# Thu., Sep.
-9: Experimenting with NetLogo
+# Wed., Sep.
+4: Experimenting with NetLogo

 ## Homework